Tilting equivalence of finite almost derived algebraic cobordism for perfectoid algebras: Application to the finite derived algebraic cobordism of perfectoid algebras

 A commutative non-unital $V$-algebra $I$ is said to be {\it homotopically square-zero} if the product $I \otimes_{V} I \to I$ is null-homotopic. \begin{proposition} Let $I$ be a commutative non-unital $V$-algebra.
-Then $ I$ is excisive if and only if $I$ is homotopically square-zero. \end{proposition} \begin{proof} Write $A= V \oplus I$.
-Since $A$ is excisive, the homotopy coCartesian square
+Then $I$ is excisive if and only if $I$ is homotopically square-zero. \end{proposition} \begin{proof} This follows directly from the properties of exact functors and Ken Brown's lemma applied to $A \otimes_V A \simeq A \times_V A$. \end{proof}